p3732/verein/README.md

 2. Setup configurations in the config folder

-  - copy the .example file
+  - duplicate the .example file

   - remove the .example ending